storj/storj/docs/design/garbage-collection.md

 ### Deletion Process
 - The uplink should send a “DataDeletionReport” to the satellite with the list of pieces and corresponding storage nodes it has been unable to delete
 - The satellite responds with a message indicating if there are still *k* nodes detaining pieces of the segment.
 If there are, the delete process has failed.
-- The satellite keeps track of undeleted pieces and corresponding storage nodes.
+- The satellite keeps track of pieces and corresponding storage nodes by creating a new bloom filter for every storage node.
-- When a storage node comes back online, or just want to perform a clean-up, it sends a request to the satellite.
-The satellite replies with the list of pieces id it may delete (possibly using a bloom filter).
+    - The satellite creates the in-memory bloom filters using storage node IDs and pieceIDs gotten from the pointerdb.
+    - As an early implementation, this bloom filter creation process can be integrated with the data repair checker loop that periodically accesses the pointerdb.
+This will lessen pointerdb overhead vs. creating a new process.
-- The satellite removes the piece id and storage node id from its “not deleted pieces” table.
+- The satellite periodically pushes a bloom filter (or cuckoo filter) containing the list of piece IDs for the storage node to delete.
+    - If the storage node misses the push because it's offline, it will just miss that GC cycle and catch the next one.
+-  Each bloom filter will have a certain creation datetime.
+The storage node walks all pieces older than the bloom filter datetime and checks whether the piece exists in the bloom filter, if not then deletes it.
+    - There could also be some additional short time period (e.g. one hour) to be sure that it covered possible differences in the clocks.
+Storage nodes need to be accurate within an hour or they will suffer reputation failure.

 ### Garbage Collection
 #### Approach from the whitepaper